 2. With an official guide: Only official guides can make a visit to the catacombs.
 In this link you have the cheapest option and, moreover, in English.
 It is the easiest option and the one that assures you a place if you do it well in advance, since there is a limited capacity of only 250 people per day.

-Necropolis ticket prices to see the Crypts and tombs of the Popes
+Ticket prices to the Necropolis to see the Crypts and Tombs of the Popes

 It is not possible to purchase tickets to visit the Necropolis on your own: you can only access it with a guided tour.
 The official visits (the ones you will book via email) cost 13 € and last 90 minutes, but you also have the option to combine the visit to the catacombs with a guided tour of the Vatican.
 Although the price increases to 60 euros it will be worth it because you will also see the Vatican Museums.